Shorzinator/CodeBrief/SECURITY.md

 ### File System Access

-ContextCraft operates on the file system and processes user-specified files and directories.
+codebrief operates on the file system and processes user-specified files and directories.
 Users should be aware that:

 - The tool respects file system permissions
 - Symbolic links are handled carefully to prevent traversal attacks